Madabhushi Sridhar

 Madabhushi Sridhar Acharyulu (born 10 November 1956) is an Indian academic and Information Commissioner.
 He is presently serving as a Dean, School of Law, Mahindra University.
 He was once a professor at Nalsar University of Law in Hyderabad and Dean at Bennet University.
 He's an alumnus of the Department of Journalism and Mass Communication at Osmania University.

 Early life

 He was born in Warangal to Freedom Fighter and Founder Editor of Janadharma Weekly and Warangal Vani Daily, M. S. Acharya and Ranganayakamma.
 He studied at Masoom Ali High School, AVV Junior College, CKM College, Law College Warangal.
 He is a post graduate in LL.M., and M.C.J (Journalism) from Osmania University.

 Career

-Currently he serves as a Dean, School of Law, Mahindra University, Hyderabad.
+He served as a Dean, School of Law, Mahindra University, Hyderabad.
 Prior to this he was a professor at School of Law, Bennett University, Greater Noida for over two years before which he was a professor at Nalsar University of Law, Hyderabad, for more than 13 years.
 He wrote 30 books on law and journalism, in English and Telugu, including four on the Right to Information Act.